How Smart Home Technology Can Benefit Your Senior Loved One

-Fall Alerts (Both the Wearable Kind & Smart Home Sensors)
+Fall Detection Devices for Seniors (Both the Wearable Kind & Smart Home Sensors)

 For the past few decades, wearable fall alert buttons have become extremely popular for our elderly loved ones.
 After all, accidental falls account for a majority of injuries that happen to people over the age of 65, and any fall can become fatal if not attended to quickly.
 Life Alert popularized these personal emergency response systems, which have become essential to the lives of seniors living alone.

 As years have passed, this technology has only gotten more and more advanced, allowing for quicker response times and an increased amount of people who can be notified after a fall, as well as smaller, easier to wear designs.